zama-ai/concrete/concrete-boolean/README.md

 }
  ```

+## AVX512

+On x86_64 CPUs that have the avx512 instruction set, it is possible to compile using the nightly compiler
+with the `nightly-avx152` to get additional speedup.

+`cargo +nightly bench --features nightly-avx512`

 ## GPU backend

 concrete-boolean supports GPU backend via the concrete-cuda crate.
 It can be activated adding the
 flag `--features=cuda` to the compile command.

 ## Links